TaisaLima/TaisaLima/README.md

 ### 👩‍💻 About Me

 - 🎓 I'm currently pursuing a degree in **Computer Science** at UFAL (Brazil)
-- 🧩 I love exploring the intersection between **Law and Technology**
+-  I love exploring the intersection between **Social problems and Technology**
+-  I'm a student leader, speaker and passionate about building tech communities!
 - 🧠 Currently diving deeper into:
   - Artificial Intelligence in Education
   - Legal Informatics and Digital Law
-  - Formal Methods & Computability
-- 🎤 I'm a student leader, speaker and passionate about building tech communities!
+  - Full Stack Techs

 ---

 ### 🌱 Projects & Interests

+- 🤖 Developing apps focused on **mental health and productivity**
+- 🏆 Winner of an estadual hackathon with my project called Guardian
+- 🌐 IEEE regional Leadership
 - ⚖️ Co-founder of **LADIGI - UFAL**, the first Digital Law & Computing League at my university
--  IEEE Member
-- 🤖 Developing apps focused on **mental health and productivity**
-- 🏆 Winner of an estadual hackathon with an interdisciplinary team

 ---